-The Fish and Wildlife Committee (Committee) asks the Council to approve recommendations on 34 of the 36 wildlife proposals submitted for the wildlife category review.
+Staff asks the Committee to approve staff recommendations on 34 of the 36 wildlife proposals submitted for the 2008-2009 wildlife category review.
 The 34 projects were reviewed by the Independent Scientific Review Panel (ISRP) and meet scientific criteria.
 The other two proposals did not meet scientific criteria.
 Staff recommends funding the work proposed in this wildlife project portfolio, with some qualifications, to maintain the habitat units previously acquired in the program, to work toward full mitigation, and to improve the coordination and efficiency of monitoring wildlife habitats.
 Staff recommends a five-year expense planning budget (FY2010-FY2014) for proposed work, with one exception.
 The recommended planning budget represents an averaged budget per project based on five years of proposed funding by the project sponsors.
 A five-year planning budget allows Bonneville Power Administration (Bonneville) and the sponsor flexibility in contracting and spending fluctuations over the five years; much like the flexibility of a Columbia Basin Fish Accord (Accord).
 Actual spending by Bonneville for each project, whether higher or lower than the recommended planning budget, should be sufficient to maintain project integrity.
 In recommending a five-year planning budget, staff has the following expectations:

-- 1. The ISRP's science review of the ongoing wildlife projects is sufficient, and additional review generally is not needed for at least five years, with two exceptions: 1) the ISRP may review elements of a project or management plan in the interim period between category reviews based on staff recommendation, and 2) any new wildlife projects proposed during that five-year period will be reviewed when submitted. - 2.
-Staff will develop a schedule for future reviews by July 2013.
+- 1. The ISRP's science review of the ongoing wildlife projects is sufficient, and additional review generally is not needed for at least five years, with two exceptions: 1) that the ISRP may review elements of a project or management plan in the interim period between category reviews based on staff recommendations, and 2) that any new wildlife projects proposed during that five-year period will be reviewed when submitted; - 2.
+Staff will develop a schedule for future reviews by July 2013;